By Gloria James-Civetta

 In Singapore, criminal intimidation is criminalised under Section 503 of the Penal Code.

-According to Section 503, whoever (offender) threatens to cause any injury to any person, reputation or property, or the person or reputation of anyone whom that person has an interest in, with the intention to cause any alarm to that person or to cause that person to carry out any unlawful act or omit to do any act which that person is entitled to do in order to avoid the threat by the offender, is guilty of criminal intimidation.
+According to Section 503, whoever (offender) threatens to cause any injury to any person, reputation or property, or the person or reputation of anyone whom that person has an interest in, intending to cause any alarm to that person or to cause that person to carry out any unlawful act or omit to do any act which that person is entitled to do to avoid the threat by the offender, is guilty of criminal intimidation.

 Punishment for Criminal Intimidation